 Measure the length from your navel to the top of your head, and subtract that length from your height.
 What will the difference tell you?
 Show your working and answers in decimals of one metre.

-Let your students work practically on the task in small groups.
-Only allow them to use the metre, decimetre and centimetre pieces they created previously to measure the navel to head length.
+- Let your students collaborate practically on the task in small groups.
+Only allow them to use the metre, decimetre, and centimetre pieces they created previously (or decipipe equivalents) to measure the navel to head length.
 The measures can be checked with a metre rule, and calculations with a calculator, later if necessary.
 Look for students to apply decimal place value:

 - Do they subtract correctly to find the differences? e.g. 1.7 – 0.67 = 1.03

-After a suitable time gather the class to highlight a few good examples from your observations.
-Ask your students to work through Copymaster One to demonstrate their ability to find differences with decimals.
+- After a suitable time, gather the class to highlight a few good examples from your observations.
+Ask your students to work through Copymaster 1 to demonstrate their ability to find differences with decimals.

-In this lesson students expand their knowledge of the decimal system to include thousandths.
-In need for smaller units is inspired by a need for more accuracy.
+In this session students expand their knowledge of the decimal system to include thousandths.
+The need for smaller units is inspired by a need for more accuracy.
 Your students will need access to strips of paper that are exactly one metre long.

 How long is one half?